Jewish Defense League: Israel

-Kahane immigrated to Israel from the United States in September 1971, where he initiated protests advocating the expulsion of Arabs from Israel and the Palestinian territories.
+Kahane made to Israel from the United States in September 1971 and initiated protests advocating the expulsion of Arabs from Israel and the Palestinian territories.
 In 1972, JDL leaflets were distributed around Hebron, calling for the mayor to stand trial for the 1929 Hebron massacre.

 Flag of Kach and later Kahane Chai.

-Kahane nominally lead the JDL until April 1974.
-In 1971, he founded a new political party in Israel, which ran in the 1973 elections under the name "The League List".
-The party won 12,811 votes (0.82%), just 2,857 (0.18%) short of the electoral threshold at the time (1%) for winning a seat.
-Following the elections, the party's name was changed to Kach, taken from the Irgun motto "Rak Kach" ("Only thus").
-Kach failed to gain any Knesset seats in the 1977 and 1980 elections as well.
-In the 1984 elections, the party won 25,907 votes (1.2%), passing the electoral threshold for the first time, and winning one seat, which was duly taken by Kahane.
+Kahane nominally led the JDL until April 1974.
+In 1971, he founded a political party, which later ran in the 1973 Israeli legislative election under the name "The League List".
+The party won 12,811 votes (0.82%), just 2,857 (0.18%) short of the 1% electoral threshold necessary for representation in the Knesset.
+Following the elections, the party's name was changed to Kach, taken from the Irgun motto, "Rak Kach" (רק כך).

-Kahane's popularity grew, with polls showing that Kach would have likely received three to four seats in the coming November 1988 elections, and some forecasting as many as twelve seats, possibly making Kach the third largest party.
-However, after the Knesset passed an amendment to the Elections Law, Kach was disqualified from running in the 1988 elections by the Central Elections Committee, on the grounds of incitement to racism and negation of the democratic character of the State.
+Kahane's popularity grew, with polls showing that Kach would have likely received three to four seats in the November 1988 elections, though some forecast as many as twelve seats, possibly making Kach the third-largest party.

-On November 5, 1990, Kahane was assassinated after making a speech in New York.
-The prime suspect, El Sayyid Nosair, an Egyptian-born American citizen, was subsequently acquitted of murder, but convicted on gun possession charges.
+On November 5, 1990, Kahane was assassinated after making a speech in New York City.
+The prime suspect, El Sayyid Nosair, an Egyptian-born American citizen, was subsequently acquitted of murder but convicted on gun possession charges.
 The Kach party subsequently split in two, with Binyamin Ze'ev Kahane (Meir Kahane's son) leading a breakaway faction, Kahane Chai.
 Both parties were banned from participating in the 1992 elections on the basis that they were followers of the original Kach.
-Binyamin Ze'ev Kahane and his wife Talya were shot and killed by Palestinian terrorists on December 31, 2000.
+Binyamin Ze'ev Kahane and his wife, Talya, were shot and killed by allegedly Palestinian snipers on December 31, 2000.